mammadovsadig/home_task/task2/README.md

 Task 2
-Imagine a server with the following specs:
+Imagine a server with the following specs:<br/>
 ● 4 times Intel(R) Xeon(R) CPU E7-4830 v4 @ 2.00GHz<br/>
-● 64GB of ram
+● 64GB of ram<br/>
-● 2 tb HDD disk space
+● 2 tb HDD disk space<br/><br/><br/>
-● 2 x 10Gbit/s nics
+● 2 x 10Gbit/s nics<br/><br/>
-The server is used for SSL offloading and proxies around 25000 requests per second.
+The server is used for SSL offloading and proxies around 25000 requests per second.<br/>
 Please let us know which metrics are interesting to monitor in that specific case and how would you do that?
 What are the challenges of monitoring this?

 Answer: